fastverse/fastverse/README.md

  badges: end -->

-The *fastverse* is a complimentary suite of high-performance packages for statistical computing and data manipulation in R. Being developed independently by different people, *fastverse* packages jointly contribute to the objectives of:
+The *fastverse* is a complimentary suite of high-performance packages for statistical computing and data manipulation in R. Developed independently by different people, *fastverse* packages jointly contribute to the objectives of:

 - Speeding up R through heavy use of compiled code (C, C++, Fortran)
 - Enabling more complex statistical and data manipulation operations in R